The Best Time to See the Northern Lights in Iceland

 It is important to note that even when we are in a solar minimum period that does not mean that there are no Aurora displays.
 The Northern Lights don’t just go dormant for a few years at a time.
 Instead, it just means that there may be fewer, further apart, and not as strong, Northern Light activity.
 In Iceland, though we still witness some spectacular Northern Lights displays regardless of where we are in the solar cycle, and there is research that suggests that some of the most powerful Aurora displays have occurred during a solar minimum period.
 So take this information as you will, isn’t science fascinating?!

-Now that you have had a brief science lesson in the 11-year solar cycle follow let’s talk about how this affects the 2023 outlook for northern lights.
-Knowing that solar maximum is in 2025 this means 2023 is predicted to be a very good year for seeing the beautiful auroas!
+Now that you have had a brief science lesson in the 11-year solar cycle follow let’s talk about how this affects the 2024 outlook for northern lights.
+Knowing that solar maximum is in 2025 this means 2024 is predicted to be a very good year for seeing the beautiful auroras!
 March and September are notorious for being the best months to see the Northern Lights, thanks in large part to mild weather keeping the night skies clear.
 When you add in the approaching solar maximum you can only imagine the magic the skies may be creating during this time!
-In short, 2023 is looking to be a year full of more nights of Northern Lights activity that include bigger displays of the magical dancing lights.
+In short, 2024 is looking to be a year full of more nights of Northern Lights activity that include bigger displays of the magical dancing lights.

 Lighthouse under Northern Lights